Axion search with quantum nondemolition detection of magnons: Axion detection scheme

 where $m_{e}$ is the electron mass, $e$ is the elementary electric charge, $\mu_{{\rm B}} = e\hbar / 2m_{e}$ is the Bohr magneton.
 The electron spin operator $\hat{\bm{S}}$ is related to the Pauli matrices~$\hat{\bm{\sigma}}$ with $\hat{\bm{S}} = \hat{\bm{\sigma}} /2 $.
 The term in the parentheses can be considered as an effective magnetic field

+by analogy to the usual interaction between the spin and magnetic fields.
 If the DM is composed of axions, this effective magnetic field is ubiquitous around us.
 Importantly, the axion DM is oscillating in time at the frequency $f_{a}$ that is related to its mass according to Eq.~\eqref{frefre}.